ev3rnub/CSC203_Week_0/readme.md

 * 3. Modified Color theme.
 * 4. Added a local LLM class for a local ollama instance.
 * 5. Updated readme.md

+## 11/09/2025
+* 1. Fixed system instructions, reformated comments and added more comments, removed magenta and added cyan.
+Removed old code, no longer being used.
+* 2. Updated readme.md